RajshreeSoftnautics/taf_andriod_lib/README.md

 ### Test Configuration

 * Go to taf/config/config.xml file and provide appropriate data.
-* If user want to use any robot framework command line options rather than(-o, -l, -r, -d, -i, -e, -A) than go to taf/config/robotarg.txt file and add that all command line options.
+* If user want to use any robot framework command line options rather than(-o, -l, -r, -d, -i, -e, -A) then go to taf/config/robotarg.txt file and add that all command line options.

 ### Run Test Framework